adityasoni9998/OpenHands-Versa/evaluation/benchmarks/swe_bench/README.md

 The evaluation consists of three steps:

 1. Environment setup: [install python environment and configure LLM config](../../../README.md#installation).
 Make sure you have an API Key to Tavily Search API.
-2. [Run inference](#run-inference-on-swe-bench-instances): Generate a edit patch for each Github issue
+2. [Run inference](#run-inference-on-swe-bench-instances): Generate an edit patch for each Github issue
 3. [Evaluate patches using sb-cli](#evaluate-generated-patches)

 ## Setup Environment and LLM Configuration